-Hurry up, this fried skate dinner is about to be served!
+Hurry up, this fried skate fish dinner is about to be served!

-It really doesn’t need more than that!
-Oh maybe I’d make an exception: I once ordered sting ray with red curry in Singapore.
+My pan fried skate recipe really doesn’t need more than that!
+Oh maybe I would make an exception: I once ordered sting ray with red curry in Singapore.

 Do you love brown shrimp?

-Then also check out my shrimp stuffed tomatoes!
+Then you should also check out my shrimp stuffed tomatoes!

 - 2 medium skate wings